VladDubrovskis/roman-numerals/README.md

 - make sure of redux for maintaining the state
 - make Sass code DRY - could use variables for colors, etc
 - Cross browser styling - e.g. mobile webkit is taking over and making the button rounded
+- In order to support the numbers above 3999 - in theory once could just add the characters and numbers to collection.
+Could not find those characters myself as most places seem to use either images or css to create overline effect.
+This of course would work only in order to convert the number from arabic to roman.